While Christmas may be considered an over-commercialised affair, the Swiss hold true to their roots.

 1. Geneva rue du Mont-Blanc

-The perfect place for wandering and also sampling and filling your shopping basket with purchases, the Rue du Mont-Blanc Christmas Market takes places from 21st of November until 26th of December.
+The perfect place for wandering and also sampling and filling your shopping basket with purchases, the Rue du Mont-Blanc Christmas Market starts in November running through most of December.
 For around a month, you can discover local culinary specialties and handmade gifts in a warm and inviting atmosphere.
 To view a map and opening times click here.

 Between magic and conviviality, the markets of Saint-François, Pépinet and Flon are look forward to welcoming and immersing you in the magical atmosphere of Christmas.
 Like every year, Lausanne’s craftsmen also welcome you on three evening openings, so you can do your Christmas shopping.
 For a full list of Lausanne’s markets with opening times click here.